ThaiCao/saikou-anime/README.md

 ## APP FEATURES

-- Easy and functional way to both, watch anime and read manga, Ad Free.
+- Easy and functional way to both, watch anime and read manga, ad-free.

 - A completely open source app with a nice UI & Animations :)